gengstrand/clojure-news-feed/client/mobile/feed/README.md

 * When logging in, just type 2 in the email field then click sign in.
 * You will see the news feed items that you created with that curl script.
+* Click the plus sign to create your own news feed item
+* Items you create will not appear in your own news feed
 * Click the item to see the detail view.
-* Click the plus sign so create your own news feed item
-* Items you create will not appear in your own news feed
 * Click the search tab and search for Kubernetes
-* Cliks the result to see the participant
+* Click the result to see the participant

 ## Pages